nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 {% include information.html content="

-Clears all Routine entries in FitBook under the `Exercise` Tab.
+Clears all routine entries in FitBook under the `Exercise` Tab.

 " %}